MartinGamesCZ/ArduJSC/compiler/README.md

 Please note that this is still experimental.
 If you like this and/or you want to support me and development of this and my other projects, consider [donating](https://ko-fi.com/martingames)

-You can also find it on [npm](https://www.npmjs.com/package/ardujsc)
+ArduJSC is open source, you can find it on [Github](https://github.com/MartinGamesCZ/ArduJSC)

 ## Features
 What can it do?